proddata/crate/docs/sql/statements/create-table.rst

      minimum value to each table or partition as default.

 :routing_column:
-  Allows to explicitly specify a column or field on which basis rows are sharded.
+  Specify a :ref:`routing column <glossary-routing-column>` on which basis rows are sharded.
 All rows having the same value in ``routing_column`` are stored in the same shard.
 The default is the primary key if specified, otherwise the internal ``_id`` column.

 ..
 SEEALSO::